softlivre/oop_php/README.md

-# simple usage of classes in php
+# practice and concepts usaging OOP in php